TheUnknown550/CSM_Code/README.md

 - The `AudioProcess/` folder from `Other/` was moved to the repository root as `./AudioProcess/`.

 If anything looks misplaced or you want different organization (for example, renaming `ANC_imported/` to `ANC/` or merging certain notebooks into `NoiseCancel/`), tell me which folders to adjust and I will update the layout.

+## Open-source & contribution

+This repository is published under the `MIT` license.
+See `LICENSE` for details.